Stradey hotel: Asylum seekers' Llanelli arrival not imminent

 Tim Rymer, of the Home Office, added: "I recognise the use of this hotel, any hotel, is very far from ideal.
 But right now it remains an operational necessity.

-"I can certainly say to you now that we're not about to start moving people in, we will do that further work first, and then work through any plans with partners before we actually bring people on to the site."
+"I can certainly say to you now that we're not about to start moving people in, we will do that further work first, and then work through any plans with partners before we actually bring people onto the site."

 A previous legal bid by Carmarthenshire council to halt the plans failed, and the authority said it was "the saddest and most divisive and difficult case we have had to deal with".